AliShahin/AliShahin.github.io/_pages/about.md

 ---

 <p>
   This is Dr Ali Shahin Shamsabadi (<a href="mailto:ashahinshamsabadi@brave.com" style="color:#000000;">ashahinshamsabadi@brave.com</a>)!
-I am a Senior Research Scientist (now ) at <a href="https://brave.com" style="color:#000000;">Brave Software</a>, expanding into product strategy and cross-functional leadership.
+I am a Senior Research Scientist (now expanding into product strategy and cross-functional leadership) at <a href="https://brave.com" style="color:#000000;">Brave Software</a>.
 I collaborate across disciplines and organizations to turn scientific insights into innovative, impactful products.
 Before joining Brave Software, I was a Research Scientist at
   <a href="https://www.turing.ac.uk" style="color:#000000;">The Alan Turing Institute</a> (Safe and Ethical AI) under the supervision of
   <a href="http://mlg.eng.cam.ac.uk/adrian/" style="color:#000000;">Adrian Weller</a>, and a Postdoctoral Fellow at
   <a href="https://vectorinstitute.ai" style="color:#000000;">Vector Institute</a> under the supervision of